Dental Crowns: An Overview

 What are Dental Crowns?

 Think of dental crowns as protective helmets for your teeth.
 They are custom-made covers placed on teeth that have undergone significant damage or decay.
+We either use dental crowns to replace the crown of a tooth to preserve the root, or we use them after root canals to prevent further decay.
+We also place dental crowns over implants to serve as replacements for teeth in that spot.
 Whether it’s from a sporting injury or an unfortunate bite into a hard candy, dental crowns can come to the rescue.

 Importance of Dental Health